msinnes/dom/README.md

 This is just a starting list of features, and a short description of each.
 In time, I will do my best to cover all features with examples.

 - Lightweight -- Flat bundled in ES6 (unminified) the library is 29kb.
+Flat bundled, minified, and gzipped, the library is 7kb, which puts it on par with Preact.
 Fully transpiled to ES5 and minified, the library is 49kb, 1/3 the size of React and React-Dom.
-Flat bundled, minified, and gzipped, the library is 7kb, which puts it on par with Preact.
 - No Import Statement -- This library doesn't require you to import it when it isn't used.
 You only import the API if you actually need to use it.
 - Class Components -- Abstract Class component which can be extended and exposes three lifecycle methods: `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
 - Function Components -- Functions can be used with hooks to develop clean, expressive functionality.
 - Hooks -- Hooks for almost anything you need to build a website, and they process server side without any problem.
 - Limited Async Rendering Server Side -- Asynchronous processing will now run in both the server and testing environments.
-Timeouts are currently supported.
+Timeouts and Intervals are currently supported.

 This library delivers the functionality of React at the size of Preact.
 There is no engine swap, and a healthy suite of libraries is already available for routing, testing, and state management.

-# Usage

-Each of the individual libraries has its associated user docs, so we will try to start with a much more comprehensive example of how to build an application.

-As the documentation grows, I will add more directions on how to compose the libraries.
-My documentation plan is trying to expand a little bit with each release.

-I will start by adding a general overview of how to build a basic single page application rendered in a test environment.
-I will add some routing and general state management.
-I will finish by showing how to implement these patterns on the server side.